-You must apply for disability benefits within one year after you leave employment (after July 1, 2000).
-You may qualify for In-Service or Ordinary Disability Benefits.
+You must apply for benefits within one year after you leave employment (after July 1, 2000).
+You may qualify for inservice or ordinary disability benefits.

 After IPERS processes your completed application, you will usually be required to complete a medical exam and evaluation by the Medical Board at the University of Iowa.
-If you are not 55 years old (50 years old if you are retiring as a Sheriff/ Deputy Sherriff member with 22 years of service as a Special Service member), you may be required to have additional examinations in the future to continue to receive benefits.
+If you are not yet 55 years old (50 years old if you are retiring as a sheriff or deputy with 22 years of Special Service), you may be required to have additional examinations in the future to continue to receive benefits.

 After receiving the letter of recommendation from the Medical Board, IPERS will determine whether you have a disability.
-If you do, IPERS will determine the type of benefits and prepare a payment estimate.
+If you do, IPERS will determine the type of benefits and prepare an estimate of them.